MicrosoftDocs/customer-voice/cv-docs/custom-header.md

 ### Change the logo size

-By default, the logo added is of the medium size.
+By default, the logo added is medium size.
 You can change its size to either small or large.
 When you add a logo, the text alignment is adjusted accordingly.

 1. Hover over the logo to see the toolbar.